knotlynn/dump/README.md

 # dump
 where i dump random programs that i do in my free time

-there's literally nothing of any importance here, but the repository gives me much serotonin.
+there's literally nothing of any importance here, but the repository gives me much joy.
 There's a few programs of me actually trying to re-teach myself actual programming concepts, but also really stupid ones that exist for no reason and fulfill no real purpose

 ## web pages stored in this repository: